 The Western Slopes Pipeline will have the capacity to transport up to 200 terajoules of natural gas per day.
 That is the equivalent of around 50 per cent of the current daily natural gas needs of NSW homes, small businesses, major industries and electricity generators.
 NSW currently produces just 5 per cent of its daily gas demand, a figure that will soon be reduced to zero with the planned closure of the Camden gas project.

 The pipeline will be constructed from high-strength steel line pipe with an external epoxy coating.
 The diameter of the pipeline will be selected during detailed design but based on the required capacity is likely to be in the range of 400-450mm (16-18”).
 The EIS for the project will be assessing a 508mm (20”) pipeline in order to build conservatism into the assessment.

 The pipeline will be buried for its full length to a minimum depth of cover of 900 millimetres.
-Additional depth, 1200mm or greater, will be required at infrastructure and watercourse crossings and in areas of deep cultivation.
+Additional depth, 1200mm or greater, will be required at infrastructure and watercourse crossings.

 A small number of surface facilities will be required at 5 or 6 locations along the pipeline.
 These facilities, known as Main Line Valves and Scraper Stations will allow us to operate and maintain the pipeline safely.
+An offtake station and delivery station, at the start and end of the pipeline respectively, will also be required.
 No compressor stations are proposed along the pipeline.

 A 30-metre wide easement will be sought to provide adequate space for topsoil management, vehicle movements and stringing of the pipeline during construction.
 After construction, normal agricultural operations can resume within the easement.